CompuTec/computec-docs/docs/processforce/user-guide/plant-maintenance/field-description/maintainable-item.md

 - **Department**: the organizational unit to which the MI is assigned
 - **Assigned By**: a name of supervisor
 - **Assigned To**: a name of an employee responsible for it
-- **Fixed Asset No.**: ProcessForce Fixed Asset Code to which the MI is assigned, select from the list
+- **Fixed Asset No.**: CompuTec ProcessForce Fixed Asset Code to which the MI is assigned, select from the list
 - **Plant Maintenance Inactive** (only for information purposes)
         - **Inactive** – you can mark MI as inactive
         - **Inactive Start** – enter the date on which the inactive period starts